jedrulcia/DailyCodingProblems/README.md

 CodingProblem30:
 You are given a 2-d matrix where each cell represents number of coins in that cell.
 Assuming we start at matrix[0][0], and can only move right or down, find the maximum number of coins you can collect by the bottom right corner.

+CodingProblem31:
+Given a string, return whether it represents a number.